 How can a Kentucky attorney help me with my medical malpractice case?

 Even though, as we mentioned earlier, malpractice cases are difficult to prosecute in criminal court, the requirements to pursue a civil claim are less challenging.
-Proving negligence versus proving criminal intent are quite different, and the experienced attorneys at Wilt & Associates have a successful record of results in Kentucky civil medical malpractice settlements and jury verdicts.
+Proving negligence versus proving criminal intent are quite different, and the experienced attorneys at Wilt Injury Lawyers have a successful record of results in Kentucky civil medical malpractice settlements and jury verdicts.

 Proving a medical malpractice case means demonstrating the following four points, known in legal terms as the “elements of negligence”: